doramarcec/gene-regulatory-network-modelling/README.md

 We are modelling a gene regulatory network where gene G1 activates genes G2 and G3, G2 activates G3, and G3 inhibits G1.
 The model is defined by the following equations:

+Please read this on the [deployed page for this repository](https://doramarcec.github.io/gene-regulatory-network-modelling/) as otherwise, GitHub won't allow you to see the prettily rendered equations below :(

 <script type="text/javascript" id="MathJax-script" async
   src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>